ProtoconNet/protocon-general-doc-ko/docs/sdk/java.rst

     String key = "KzafpyGojcN44yme25UMGvZvKWdMuFv1SwEhsZn8iF8szUz16jskmpr";
     Keypair pkp = Keypair.fromPrivateKey(key);

-Get Keypair from your seed
+Get Keypair From Your Seed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | You can get keypair from your seed, too.
 Even if you don't remeber the private key of the keypair, the keypair can be recovered by it's seed.